This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

-We particularly recommend that they get vaccinated if they:
+We particularly recommend that your child gets vaccinated against COVID-19 if they:

 - have a health condition that puts them at higher risk of severe illness from COVID-19

-- live with someone who is at higher risk of COVID-19
+- are age 5 or older and live with someone who is at higher risk of COVID-19

+But all parents should consider getting their child vaccinated.
 Getting your child vaccinated is a decision between you and your child.
-Read advice on this page to help you decide.

 Benefits of getting a COVID-19 vaccine

-COVID-19 vaccines should protect your child from getting seriously ill from COVID-19 if they are at higher risk from COVID-19.
+COVID-19 vaccination should protect your child from getting seriously ill from COVID-19 if they are at higher risk from COVID-19.

 - COVID-19 illness which can be severe in very rare cases

-- paediatric inflammatory multisystem syndrome (PIMS or MIS-C) from COVID-19
+- paediatric inflammatory multisystem syndrome (PIMS or MIS-C) from COVID-19, a rare complication that can affect children as young as 3 months of age

-- the risk of developing ‘long COVID' symptoms, such as fatigue, which can continue for weeks or months
+- the risk of having ‘long COVID' symptoms, such as fatigue, which can continue for weeks or months

 - spreading COVID-19 to others

-Children who are vaccinated will be less likely to miss school and other activities because of being ill with COVID-19.
+If your child is vaccinated they will be less likely to miss school, childcare and other activities because of being ill with COVID-19.

 COVID-19 and children